Quality Circle: A Tool for Continuous Improvement

 History of Quality Circles

-Quality circles got their start in the 1950's with the concept being pioneered by W. Edwards Deming.
-Toyota liked the idea and began using it in a variety of ways throughout their manufacturing facilities and other areas.
-Companies around the world began implementing this strategy, and by 1978 there were more than a million circles operating with ten million workers involved in Japan alone.
+Quality circles originated in the 1950s, with the concept first introduced by W. Edwards Deming.
+Toyota liked the idea and began using it in a variety of ways throughout its manufacturing facilities and other areas.
+By 1978, Japan had a massive adoption of quality circles, with over one million circles involving ten million workers.

-The concept of quality circles has somewhat fallen out of favor in many western countries over the past couple decades, it was a very popular option throughout the 1960's, 70's, and 80's.
+The concept of quality circles has somewhat fallen out of favor in many Western countries over the past couple of decades.
+It was a very popular option throughout the 1960s, 70's, and 80's.
 Some companies are beginning to realize how quality circles can be effective again, especially when combined with other methodologies like Lean, Six Sigma, and more.

 Quality Circle Process